 Irina Udalova is a Professor of Molecular Immunology at the Kennedy Institute of Rheumatology, NDORMS, University of Oxford.

-She has a multi-disciplinary scientific background, based on a joint BSc/MSc degree in physics and mathematics with specialisation in molecular biology from Moscow Institute of Physics and Technology.
+She has a multi-disciplinary scientific background, based on a joint BSc/MSc degree in physics and mathematics and PhD in molecular biology from Moscow Institute of Physics and Technology.

 Irina began her research career in Oxford in 1995, first as a Royal Society fellow and later on as a research scientist.
 In 2004 she joined the Kennedy Institute of Rheumatology as a PI and began to build her research group "Genomics of Inflammation" focusing on the global role of key regulatory factors in setting up inflammation.